International trade in open and transparent markets may help alleviate the effects of shocks and ensure food security

 —-

-Notifications of agricultural export subsidies were between US$3 and 4 trillion in the early years of the 2000s, with the majority provided by the EU.
-Subsidies declined rapidly from 2005 and reached almost zero in 2021.
-Mauritius was the only country reporting any amount for 2021 (Figure 4).
+Notifications of agricultural export subsidies ranged between $3 and $4 trillion in the early 2000s, with the majority provided by the EU.
+These subsidies declined rapidly from 2005 and reached almost zero in 2021, with Mauritius being the only country reporting any amount that year (figure 5).

-Figure 4.
+Figure 5.
+Agricultural export subsidies are becoming a thing of the past Figure 5.
 Agricultural export subsidies are becoming a thing of the past

-(SDG 2.b.1, Notifications to WTO of agricultural export subsidy outlay in millions of US$)
+SDG 2.b.1, Notifications to WTO of agricultural export subsidy outlay in millions of United States dollars

 Source: -—